- F-1 Students

 Program Completion vs Graduation

-Immigration is not concerned with the term you file for graduation.
+If your graduation filing term is different from your program completion term, your program completion term will be used for immigration purposes.
 Your program completion date is the date you will have to abide by regarding your OPT and 60 Day Grace Period.
 The majority of students will have a graduation term the same as their program completion term, however, some students apply for graduation late so in this case, your program completion term determines your grace period.

 Your Post-Completion Grace Period